SergeantJay/Codsoft_Taskno5/README.md

 # ATTENDANCE-MANAGEMENT-SYSTEM
 Mobile attendance system is an android application for managing student's lectures and attendance by college professor.
-This project was completed in Galgotia College of Engineering.
+This project was completed in SRM Institute of Science and Technology.
 All the attendance related operations can be carried offline as the data in saved in mobile's SQLite Database.
 After the end of semester, the application calculates each student's attendance percentage for enrolled lectures and total can also be e-mailed in order to have a hard copy of attendance.
 # Introduction
 This app simplifies the process of taking attendance in classroom.
 It has a very clean and elegant UI which is teacher-friendly.